d0ct0r4r6a/100-days-of-code/README.md

 </html>
 ```

+### Day 8: 11 Feb 2017

+**Today's Progress:** Created a [To-do list app](https://github.com/d0ct0r4r6a/To-Do-NodeJS-App).

+**Thoughts:** The feeling of completing something is amazing.
+Learned about connecting Express app to MongoDB with Mongoose as the driver and mLab as the database host.
+AJAX is a powerful tool, really.

 ## About #100DaysofCode
 * [Rules](rules.md)
 * [Previous Log: my first run – ended on the 8th day ](previous-log.md)